DKolmas/DKolmas.github.io/_posts/2020-01-07-Bellman-Equations-Introduction.md

 > * <span style="color:dodgerblue">**Intuitively, the Bellman optimality equation expresses the fact that the value of a state under and optimal policy must equal the expected return for the best action from that state  $$t$$**</span>
 > * <span style="color:dodgerblue">**There is bellman (optimality) equation for both value of a state and q-value of a state**</span>

-Last update: 25th of Janauary, 2020
+Last update: 5th of April, 2020

 ### What you can find in this note?
 1. What Bellman equation can offer to us